Hermetia illucens: Description

 The adults of H. illucens measure about 16 mm long.
 These medium-sized flies have a predominantly black body, with metallic reflections ranging from blue to green on the thorax and sometimes with a reddish end of the abdomen.
-The second abdominal tergite has translucent areas, from which the specific Latin epithet derives.
+The second abdominal tergite has translucent areas, from which the Latin specific epithet derives.
 The head is wide, with very developed eyes.
 The antennae are about twice the length of the head.
 The legs are black with whitish tarsi.
 The wings are membranous; at rest, they are folded horizontally on the abdomen and overlapped.

 H. illucens is a mimic fly, very close in size, color, and appearance to the organ pipe mud dauber wasp and its relatives.
-The mimicry of this particular kind of wasp is especially enhanced in that the fly's antennae are elongated and wasp-like, the fly's hind tarsi are pale, as are the wasp's, and the fly has two small transparent "windows" in the basal abdominal segments that make the fly appear to have a narrow "wasp waist".
+The mimicry of this particular kind of wasp is especially enhanced by the fly's elongated and wasp-like antennae, pale hind tarsi, and the presence of two small, transparent "windows" in the basal abdominal segments that make the fly appear to have a narrow "wasp waist".
 Black soldier fly larvae can be differentiated from blowfly or housefly larvae by a thin gray-black stripe on their posterior ends.

 Lifecycle

-An adult female lays between 206 and 639 eggs at a time.
-These eggs are typically deposited in crevices or on surfaces above or adjacent to decaying matter such as manure or compost and hatch in about 4 days.
+An adult female lays approximately 200 to 600 eggs at a time.
+These eggs are typically deposited in crevices or on surfaces above or adjacent to decaying matter such as manure or compost, and hatch in about 4 days.
 Freshly emerged larvae are 0.04 in long, being able to reach a length of 1 in and weight of 0.10 to 0.22 g by the end of larval stage.
 The larvae are able to feed on a wide variety of organic matter, adapting to diets with different nutrient content.
-The larval stage lasts from 18 to 36 days, depending on the food substrates provided to the larvae, of which the postfeeding (prepupal) stage lasts around 7 days.
-The length of larval stage can be delayed by months due to low temperature or lack of food.
+The larval stage lasts from 18 to 36 days, depending on the food substrate provided to the larvae, of which the post-feeding (prepupal) stage lasts around 7 days.
+The larval stage can be prolonged by months due to low temperature or lack of food.
 The pupal stage lasts from 1 to 2 weeks.
 Adults can live typically 47 to 73 days when provided with water and food, such as sugar in captivity or nectar in the wild, or survive for about 8 to 10 days on fat reserves gathered during larval stage when water is provided.

 Human relevance and use

-The larvae and adults are considered neither pests nor vectors.
-Instead, black soldier fly larvae play a role similar to that of redworms as essential decomposers in breaking down organic substrates and returning nutrients to the soil.
+Neither larvae nor adults are considered to be agricultural pests or disease vectors.
+Black soldier fly larvae play a role similar to that of redworms as essential decomposers in breaking down organic substrates and returning nutrients to the soil.
 The larvae have voracious appetites and can be used for composting household food scraps and agricultural waste products.

-Additionally, black soldier fly larvae (BSFL) are an alternative source of protein for aquaculture, animal feed, pet food and human nutrition.
+Additionally, black soldier fly larvae are an alternative source of protein for aquaculture, animal feed, and pet food.